Science, Art, Litt, Science based Art & Science Communication

 Isn't it important for people around a scientist to have high EQs too to understand a scientific point of view and facts?
 (2).
 How could we make our audience take their EQ levels to a higher state so that they could understand the facts as just facts?

 I try to be simple and friendly with people.
 And mingle with them a lot.
 People feel happy.
 When they keep in mind about my position, knowledge, my approachable nature and my behaviour during the communication process, they don't get 'agitated' much even when I say controversial things.
 I get away with it most of the time.
-I myself will be surprised when they just keep quiet.
+I myself get surprised when they just keep quiet.
 And I am pretty sure they think about what I say.
 I will be thrilled if they ask for 'more information' on the controversial subject.

 But still some 1% of the (highly emotional) people try to create some trouble.
 You cannot completely avoid that!